 The Sovereign Grace

 We believe that God chose in Jesus Christ before the foundation of the world the elect, those who would be made regenerate by the Holy Spirit and respond to the gospel in faith.
 This choice was made fully on His own gracious initiative and was not on the account of any foreseen merit in those who would receive His great mercy.
-This is perfectly consistent with the free agency of man, and is a most glorious display of God’s sovereign goodness, being infinitely free, wise, holy and unchangeable.
-It utterly excludes boasting by man and promotes humility, love, prayer and trust in God.
+This is perfectly consistent with the free agency of humankind, and is a most glorious display of God’s sovereign goodness, being infinitely free, wise, holy and unchangeable.
+It utterly excludes boasting by humanity and promotes humility, love, prayer and trust in God.
 This sovereign choice is the foundation of Christian assurance.
 (2 Tim.
 1:8-9; Acts 13:48; 2 Thess.
 2:13-14; Eph.
 1:4-5, 2:8-9; John 6:37-44, 10:25-30; Rom.
 8:28-30)

 The Christian Life